wa1YanLeung/django-react-crud/README.md

 # django-react-crud

-## This app allows users to perform CRUD operations on articles
+## This app allows users to perform CRUD operations on articles, which are stored in local database.

 I built the backend API with Django REST Framework, and the frontend app with React.js.<br>